-Hawai’i Congressional Papers Collection
+Hawaiʻi Congressional Papers Collection

-The papers held by the HCPC include those of U.S. Senator Hiram L. Fong, U.S. Representative Thomas P. Gill, U.S. Senator Spark M. Matsunaga, U.S. Representative Ed Case, and U.S. Representative Patricia F. Saiki, U.S. Representative Neil Abercrombie, U.S. Senator Daniel Akaka, and the U.S. Senator Daniel K. Inouye.
+The Hawaiʻi Congressional Papers Collection (HCPC) comprises the papers of Hawaiʻi delegates to the U.S. Congress from statehood in 1959 to the present.
+These include the papers of U.S. Senator Hiram L. Fong, U.S. Representative Thomas P. Gill, U.S. Senator Spark M. Matsunaga, U.S. Representative Ed Case, and U.S. Representative Patricia F. Saiki, U.S. Representative Neil Abercrombie, U.S. Senator Daniel Akaka, and U.S. Senator Daniel K. Inouye.
 The papers of Representative Case and Senator Akaka are currently closed to the public.

 The Hawaiʻi Congressional Papers Collection can be accessed in the John Troup Moir Jr. & Gertrude M.F.
 Moir Archives Reading Room on the fifth floor of the Hamilton Library addition.

 Wondering where to start?
 We’ve compiled subject guides, a digital image collection, and a list of resources that will help you begin your congressional papers research.
 More…

 The Hawaiʻi Congressional Papers Collection offers an annual $5,000 fellowship to support continuing UH Mānoa graduate students conducting research in the congressional collections, and a $5,000 travel award for non-Oʻahu-based individuals wishing to do research in the congressional collections.
 The 2023 application deadline has passed.
 The application period will reopen in January 2024.
 More…

 We’re here to help!
 If you have questions about doing research in the Hawaiʻi Congressional Papers Collection, please do not hesitate to reach out to Congressional Papers Archivist Dawn Sueoka (email@example.com, 808-956-6995).